Steel Authority of India Limited (SAIL) has been awarded the Golden Peacock Environment Management award for the year 2020 in the steel sector.

 The most severe part of the winter in Kashmir consists of three months.
 It is divided into three parts called the Chilas:- The Chillai Kalan, the Chillai Khurd, and the Challai Bache.

-Chillai-Kalan, is the 40-day period of harsh winter.
-Chillai-Kalan begins from December
+Chillai-Kalan is the 40-day period of harsh winter.
+Chillai-Kalan begins on December 21

 New irrigation model to help desert villagers

 Irrigation is an important topic UPSC GS Paper III - Agriculture: Major crops and cropping patterns, Irrigation techniques.
 Many questions are also asked in UPSC Prelims.

 A new model of minor irrigation through sub-surface

 Nepal Political crisis